 SLS 4509 - Christianity Culture Sport/Rec (3)

 Phenomenon of the Christian Sport and Recreation Ministry; church sport and recreation programs; facilities and career opportunities; reasons church settings provide sport and leisure; philosophy, values, and objectives of having such programs.
 Includes field trips to a variety of church sport and recreation facilities.

 SLS 4605 - Senior SLM Capstone Experience (3-12)

 Supervised professional work experience in the sport industry through positions in professional and intercollegiate sports, arenas, sport marketing and management firms, community and faith-based organizations, and other sport entities.
 Analysis paper and oral presentation required.
-Represents a culminating experience and can only be conducted when all other course work is complete.
+Represents a culminating experience and can only be conducted when all other core coursework is complete.
 PREREQUISITE: senior status and permission of advisor and coordinator of internships.
-COREQUISITE: HMSE 4999.